 The challenge to attract new customers has become an increasingly fast-paced treadmill in an over-subscribed gym.
 The opportunities are there, but the competition is fierce.

 So, how do you make sure all your hard work delivers results?
 You need to employ my 4-step approach:

 1. Find them

-To find your ideal customer you need to know who they are, where they are and that what they are looking for is what you provide.
-Use your current customers to create the model customer, and by this I don’t mean the most profitable.
-Your model customer is one that finds most value in your offering, is very happy to talk to others about how awesome you are and costs your company the least to maintain.
+To find your ideal customer, you need to know who they are, where they are, and that what they are looking for is what you provide.
+Use your current customers to create the model customer, and by this, I don’t mean the most profitable.
+Your model customer is one who finds the most value in your offering, is very happy to talk to others about how awesome you are, and costs your company the least to maintain.

 2. Woo them

 Act like a human being.
-You have been wooed by companies before and you know how far generic and clunky personalized communications get – not very.
+You have been wooed by companies before, and you know how far generic and clunky personalized communications get – not very.
 Make sure you speak to your prospects in your own voice.
-Be respectful, professional but don’t swallow a thesaurus in your emails – it will just jar with how you communicate once you get to your face-to-face meeting.
+Be respectful and professional, but don’t swallow a thesaurus in your emails – it will just jar with how you communicate once you get to your face-to-face meeting.

 3. Win them

 “A man who buys a drill doesn´t want a drill.
 He wants a hole.”